 Emotional Intelligence for Lovers

 If you have ever been told that you lack emotional intelligence, you should not worry.
-First, if this was said as a negative label by someone who wanted to put you down, then it means nothing.
+First, if this was said as a negative label by someone who wanted to assert their superiority (or put you down), then it means nothing.
 Second, even if you have something to learn in this area, and most people do, then here’s the good news: emotional intelligence is very teachable, so what you don’t have today, you can master tomorrow.

 These four sections can also be organized as an outline.